-Beaumont doctors call for training to reduce sudden cardiac arrest fatalities in schoolsMarch 28th, 2013 in Cardiology /
+Beaumont doctors call for training to reduce sudden cardiac arrest fatalities in schoolsMarch 28, 2013 in Medicine & Health / Cardiology

 One of the leading causes of death in the United States is sudden cardiac arrest, which claims the lives of more than 325,000 people each year.
 In a study published in the April issue of the journal Resuscitation, Beaumont doctors found that cardiac arrests in K-12 schools are extremely rare, less than 0.2 percent, but out of 47 people who experienced cardiac arrest over a six-year period at K-12 schools, only 15 survived.